 I then consider the entire transition path, such that welfare is defined as the Pareto weighted discounted sum of the lifetime utility of all present and future generations.
 Now, the planner cares about both the short and long-run.
 In this case, the presence of a trade-off depends not only on the sufficient conditions for a long-run (steady state) trade-off, but also on the rate at which the planner discounts future generations.
-For a welfare trade-off to exist, the planner must put sufficiently high weight on future generations for the benefit of greater future capital to outweigh the costs of more inequality and less consumption today.
-Finally, I show that these sufficient conditions extend to a setting in which the the government has access to a broader set of fiscal policy tools, including debt, inter-generational transfers, and capital subsidies.5
+For a welfare trade-off to exist, the planner must put sufficiently high weight on the future for the benefit of greater future investment to outweigh the costs of more inequality and less consumption today.
+Finally, I show that these sufficient conditions extend to a setting in which the the government has access to a broader set of fiscal policy tools, including debt, inter-generational transfers, and capital subsidies.

 Assuming the sufficient conditions derived above are satisfied, a natural question is whether the redistribution-investment trade-off is large relative to the standard equity-efficiency trade-off.
-To answer this question, I consider a simple redistribution scheme in which a lump-sum transfer is funded through a distortionary linear tax on labor income.
-I decompose the effect of a small increase in redistribution on steady state welfare into the effect of greater equality, the costs associated with distorted labor supply, and the costs associated with my non-homothetic savings.
-The costs of distortions depend on the long-run elasticity of labor supply with respect to the tax rate, and I rely on a meta-analysis in Chetty et al. (2011) for an estimate of this term.
+To answer this question, I extend the baseline model to include endogenous labor supply, and consider a simple redistribution scheme in which a lump-sum transfer is funded through a linear tax on labor income.
+I decompose the effect of a marginal increase in redistribution on steady state welfare into the effect of greater equality, the costs associated with distorted labor supply, and the costs associated with the redistribution-investment trade-off.
+The costs of distortions depend on the long-run elasticity of labor supply with respect to the tax rate, and I rely on Chetty et al. (2011) for an estimate of this term.
 The redistribution-investment trade-off meanwhile, depends on the elasticity of the capital stock to changes in the permanent income distribution, and I derive and estimate a sufficient statistic formula for this elasticity.